Sofia Richie Looks Stunning As She Attends New York Fashion Week Without Scott Disick

 Sofia Richie has been hitting the town without her boyfriend, Scott Disick.
 The model, 20, was most recently seen in New York for Fashion Week, but Scott was not by her side for the trip.

 According to a Sept.
-11 report by Entertainment Tonight, Sofia Richie spent Monday and Tuesday in the Big Apple as she attended four different fashion shows as apart of Fashion Week.
-Richie wore five outfits in the span of her two day trip, and looked stunning in each of them.
+11 report by Entertainment Tonight, Sofia Richie spent Monday and Tuesday in the Big Apple as she attended four different fashion shows as a part of Fashion Week.
+Richie wore five outfits in the span of her two-day trip, and looked stunning in each of them.

 Sofia started off her trip by taking in the Carolina Herrera fashion show, where she donned a red pantsuit outfit, wearing a see-through top that showed off her cleavage in the process.
 She also wore her hair in her go-to style, a slicked back bun at the back of her head.